dineshhg/fuzzy-string-search/backend/pg-search/README.md

 ## PostgreSQL Fuzzy String Search POC

 This is a comprehensive fuzzy string search implementation using PostgreSQL with advanced text search capabilities.
-It includes both TypeScript and Python implementations with multiple search algorithms optimized for PostgreSQL.
+It includes both TypeScript implementations with multiple search algorithms optimized for PostgreSQL.

 ## Setup